Lanbiubiu1/Breakpoint/README.md

 *Breakpoint* is a project created by [Daniel Gerhardt](https://www.danieljgerhardt.com/), [Dineth Meegoda](https://dinethmeegoda.com/), [Matt Schwartz](https://www.linkedin.com/in/matthew-schwartz-37019016b/), [Zixiao Wang](https://www.linkedin.com/in/zixiao-wang-826a5a255/), for CIS 5650 GPU Programming at the University of Pennsylvania.

 Our project combines a novel particle simulation technique - the Position Based Material Point Method(PBMPM), developed by EA - with a state-of-the-art fluid surface construction method, using mesh shading and a bilevel-grid, all running in real time.

 To the best of our knowledge, this is the first released (and open sourced!)
 3D GPU Implementation of PBMPM.

+## Forge migration overview

+This branch reimplements *Breakpoint* on top of [The Forge](https://github.com/ConfettiFX/The-Forge) rendering framework.
+The DirectX 12 engine that originally powered the project has been replaced by a Forge `IApp` implementation that drives the simulation, UI and rendering loop.
+The intent is to make the PBMPM-based simulation easier to run across different graphics backends supported by The Forge while keeping the project structure approachable for future experiments.

+The migration keeps the existing PBMPM concepts but rewrites the runtime to use Forge abstractions:

+- A new `PBMPMForgeApp` implements The Forge application lifecycle (`Init`, `Load`, `Update`, `Draw`, etc.).
+- GPU resources (swap chain, pipelines, descriptor sets and buffers) are created through Forge helpers instead of custom DirectX 12 wrappers.
+- ImGui integration now uses Forge's `AppUI` module, simplifying UI setup.
+- Particle data is streamed to the GPU via Forge-managed buffers and rendered with Forge pipelines compiled from the new `Shaders/Forge` HLSL programs.
+- A lightweight CPU PBMPM approximation keeps the material point controls available without depending on the original DirectX compute stack.

+The legacy DirectX code is still present under `src/legacy/` for reference, but the Visual Studio project now builds the Forge-based renderer by default.

 # Breakpoint